osuuj/nokia-city-data-analysis/CONTRIBUTING.md

    - Use `isort` for organizing imports.

 3. **Type Checking**:
-   - Use `mypy` to enforce type annotations.
+   - Use `pyright` to enforce type annotations.

 4. **Security**:
    - Use `bandit` for security checks.